mindis/snowplow.github.com/_posts/2013-09-11-reprocessing-bad-data-using-hive-the-json-serde-and-qubole.md

 ![s3-pic][s3-pic]

 We now need to run the Snowplow Enrichment process on this new data set.
 We do that using EmrEtlRunner.
 Navigate to the server you run EmrEtlRunner from, and navigate to the directory it is installed in.

-Create a copy of your [EmrEtlRunner config.yml] [emretlrunner-config-file] with a suitable name e.g. `config-process-bad-rows-2013-09-11.yml` and update the `:IN:` bucket to point at the location where the data to be reprocessed is.
-(I.e. the location of the Hive `data_to_reprocess` table.)
+Now, create a copy of your [EmrEtlRunner config.yml] [emretlrunner-config-file] with a suitable name e.g. `config-process-bad-rows-2013-09-11.yml` and update the In Bucket to point to the location of the the data to be reprocessed is (i.e. the location of the Hive `data_to_reprocess` table).
+Don't forget as well to update (if you haven't already done so) the ETL to the latest version, which can handle the change in Amazon's CloudFront log file format:

+{% highlight yaml %}
+:snowplow:
+  :hadoop_etl_version: 0.3.4 # Version of the Hadoop ETL
+{% endhighlight %}

 Now execute the following command at the command line: